-What Are We Doing?
-As soon as we discovered this incident, we took the steps referenced above.
+What We Are Doing.
+As soon as we discovered the incident, we took the steps referenced above.
 We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
-We also notified the Federal Bureau of Investigation and will provide whatever cooperation is necessary to hold the perpetrators accountable, if possible.
-We are further notifying you of this event and advising you about steps you can take to help protect your information.
-In addition, out of an abundance of caution, we are offering you complimentary credit monitoring and identity protection services for <12/24 months>> through IDX, a national leader in identity theft protection.

-IDX's services include credit monitoring, CyberScan dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
-With this protection, IDX will help resolve issues if your identity is compromised.
+We notified federal law enforcement and will provide whatever cooperation is necessary to hold the perpetrators accountable.
+Additionally, Woodward is offering you complimentary credit monitoring and identity protection services for <<Variable Text 3: 12/24>> months through IDX, a national leader in identity protection services.
+The IDX services, which are free to you upon enrollment, include a subscription for the following: credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
+With this protection, IDX will help you resolve issues if your identity is compromised.

 What You Can Do.
-Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect you information.
+Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
 You can also enroll in the IDX identity protection services, which are offered to you at no cost.

-To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
-You can enroll in the complimentary IDX identity protection services by calling 1-833-764-2924 or going to https://response.idx.us/SDAIHC and using the Enrollment Code provided above.
+To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.

+To enroll in the services provided through IDX, please call 1-833-753-4584 Monday through Friday from 8:00 am - 8:00 pm Central Time or visit https://app.idx.us/account-creation/protect and insert the Enrollment Code provided above.

-Please note, the deadline to enroll is November 15, 2022.
+Please note the deadline to enroll in these complimentary services is July 5, 2023.
 Please do not discard this letter, as you will need the Enrollment Code provided above to access services.